Two Sample Testing in High Dimension via Maximum Mean Discrepancy: Introduction

-Despite the aforementioned recent advances, the asymptotic theory for sample MMD under the null hypothesis $H_0$ in general case of $n,m$ and $p$ diverging in an arbitrary fashion remains unexplored.
-Our first main contribution is to obtain central limit theorems for a studentized sample MMD.
-We also obtain the explicit rates of convergence to the limiting standard normal distribution.
-As another important contribution, we provide a general theory for the power analysis for our studentized sample MMD and provide several non-overlapping cases to discuss when the power of our MMD test is asymptotically one.
-One of the main findings is that in the moderately high-dimensional regime, the proposed studentized test statistic is able to detect the difference between two distributions with high power.
-The difference can lie in the means, marginal variances, componentwise covariances, and higher-order features associated with two high-dimensional distributions.
-The theoretical results are new to the literature and can be considered as substantial extensions over that obtained in \cite{gao2019asymptotic}.
-Since our work and \cite{gao2019asymptotic} share some technical arguments (say, Berry-Esseen bound for martingale), it pays to highlight the main difference between these two papers.
-First, the main U-statistic (that is,, sample dcov) in \cite{gao2019asymptotic} is based on a one-sample kernel of order four, whereas we need to deal with a two-sample kernel of order $(2,2)$.
+As two sample testing and independence testing are very much related, our work is also inspired by the dcov-based testing in high dimensional setting in \cite{zhu2020distance} and \cite{gao2019asymptotic}.
+In particular, since our work and \cite{gao2019asymptotic} share some technical arguments (say, Berry-Esseen bound for martingale), it pays to highlight the main difference between these two papers.
+First, the main U-statistic ({ that is,} sample dcov) in \cite{gao2019asymptotic} is based on a one-sample kernel of order four, whereas we need to deal with a two-sample kernel of order $(2,2)$.
 Consequently, some new theoretical tools need to be developed, such as the moment inequality for the two-sample U-statistic.
 Second, to form the studentized test statistic, we estimate the variance of sample MMD under the null using the pooled sample.
 The asymptotic behavior of this variance estimate is studied under both the null and the alternative.
 In particular, we have shown that it is a ratio-consistent estimator of HSIC of a mixture distribution with itself under some mild conditions.
-Lastly, our asymptotic theory is developed for a large class of kernels, including the $L_2$ norm as well as the Gaussian kernel, the Laplacian kernel and many other kernels used in the machine learning literature.
-This generality is achieved by substantial new technical developments and very involved asymptotic analysis.
+Lastly, our asymptotic theory is developed for a large class of kernels, including the $L_2$ norm as well as the Gaussian kernel, the Laplacian kernel, and many other kernels used in the machine learning literature.
+This generality is achieved by substantial new technical developments and very involved asymptotic analysis. }